martvelge/CatFLW/README.md

 }
 ```

-You can also check out the [landmark detection paper](https://link.springer.com/article/10.1007/s11263-024-02006-w) and compare the detection performance:
+You can also check out the [landmark detection paper](https://link.springer.com/article/10.1007/s11263-024-02006-w) and compare the detection performance on the CatFLW:

 ```
 @article{martvel2024automated,